 Regardless of how much water is added, once a dough is formed, it must be mixed, kneaded, or otherwise manipulated in order to weave the now-developed gluten strands into a strong "sheet."

-Mixing, Kneading, and Other Manipulation
+Developing Gluten with Mixing, Kneading, and Other Manipulation

 Any manual working of dough, whether it’s mixing, kneading, or folding, develops, or helps "sew" together that gluten "sheet."
 But, as we discussed earlier, sometimes a baker may want to encourage gluten development, and sometimes they might want to inhibit it.
 Fortunately, it’s easy to remember what manual manipulation does to gluten development: The more any dough or batter is mixed or kneaded, the stronger its gluten network gets.